Artwork

 07

-Close up shots of the “new for ’84” items.
+I’m including close-up shots for some of the “new for ’84” items, although the resolution isn’t great.
 As you can probably tell, Orko is an early prototype, not the final figure.
 Many of the others seem to be late stage prototypes that are painted by hand.
 Clawful has Skeletor feet with brown boots (he also showed up like that in the cross sell art).
 Whiplash has meaner-looking eyes and a purple spear.
 The gold detail on Jitsu’s boots are is a bit brighter than final.
 Buzz Off has metallic blue eyes instead of metallic green (again, this showed up in the cross sell art).
 Battle Armor He-Man’s “H” symbol is colored a dark red.
+The Weapons Pak weapons are hand-painted.
 All in all not dramatic differences, but worth noting.